vherus/boolean-uk-cohort-2-group-api-project/README.md

 # Learning Objectives

 ---

-Using Express and React, students will demonstrate capability and understanding in building a basic frontend web application connected to a custom backend API, using ElephantSQL as a database host and Prisma as an ORM.

 - Use a source code management tool to integrate work in one codebase with multiple contributors
 - Design and build an architecture that has a front-end application consuming data from a database-backed API
 - Explain how data flows through this application architecture